 In November 2016, the mandate of the NSW Audit Office was extended to Local Government, meaning that the NSW Audit Office would be responsible for the audit of financial statements for all NSW councils.
-The NSW Audit Office held a number of information sessions and assured the sector that they would be working collaboratively with councils to ensure a smooth transition occurred.
+The NSW Audit Office held a number of information sessions and assured the sector that they would be working collaboratively wire councils to ensure a smooth transition occurred.

 The role of the NSW Audit Office varies from Council to Council.
 In some instances they choose to personally audit the council's accounts.
-On other occassions, they appoint a third party to conduct audits on their behalf.
-In the case of Hawkesbury City Council, our previous auditor, Pricewaterhouse Coopers were appointed to conduct the audit of the Financial Statements for the year ended 30 June 2017.
+On other occassions, they appoint a third party to conduction audits on their behalf.
+In the case of Hawkesbury City Council, our previous auditor, Price Waterhouse Coopers were appointed to conduct the audit of the Financial Statements for the year ended 30 June 2017.

-In August 2017, when most councils were in the process of finalising their financial statements for the year ended 2016/2017, councils, including Hawkesbury, were advised by their third party auditors to:
+In August 2017, when most councils were in the process of finalising their financial statements for the year ended 2016/2017, councils, including Hawkesbury, were advised by their third party auditors to: discount the value of

-- discount the value of Land Under Roads by 90%, and - record this change as a Prior Year Error, as required by Australian Accounting Standards.
+- discount the value of Land Under Roads by 90%, and - record this change as a Prior Year Error.

-As a result, the total Equity of Hawkesbury City Council was reduced by \$59.3 million from the previous year, which is shown in Council's Statement of Changes in Equity.
-Subsequently, The NSW Audit Office have advised that if this change is not implemented that Council may receive a qualified audit opinion.
+If adopted, the total Equity of Hawkesbury City Council will be reduced by \$59.3 million from the previous year, which is shown in Council's Statement of Financial Position.
+Subsequently, The NSW Audit Office have advised that if this directive is not followed that Council will receive a qualified audit opinon.